 We went from having to clean out the coop once every six months to having to clean it out every week.
-In the winter (which in Western NY lasts five months) we keep the water founts indoors to slow down the rate at which they freeze and need to be replaced.
+In the winter, we keep the water founts indoors to slow down the rate at which they freeze and need to be replaced.

 The combination of splashed water from the founts and duck poop everywhere was unbelievably smelly and tossing new litter over the old litter (like we used to do for deep litter) wasn’t going to cut it anymore.
 We’ve gone through more straw and done more mucking in the past year than we have in the past seven years of raising chickens combined.

 On the plus side, I’ve built up a considerable amount of muscle from lifting and chucking heavy, wet, poop-filled straw for the past year.
 Thanks ducks!